Yinghao-Li/CHMM-ALT/README.md

 ### External Dependencies

-To build CoNLL 2003 dataset, you may need to get the external dictionaries and models on which `skweak` depends.
+To build datasets, you may need to get the external dictionaries and models on which `skweak` and `wiser` depends.

-You can get these files from [here](https://github.com/NorskRegnesentral/skweak/releases).
+You can get the files from [Google Drive](https://drive.google.com/file/d/1BaSQ2rQvAA8ecgIc3KDtmUpGvdvDzr5S/view?usp=sharing) or download them individually from [here](https://github.com/NorskRegnesentral/skweak/releases) and [here](https://github.com/BatsResearch/safranchik-aaai20-code).
 Unzip them and place the outputs into `data_constr/Dependency/` for usage.

 ### Building datasets